-• Evaluation Program should be designed to evaluate GOHS grants and projects on a monthly and yearly basis.
+◆ Evaluation Program should be designed to evaluate GOHS grants and projects on a monthly and yearly basis.
 A database should be created and maintained to monitor monthly reporting and activity of grantees.

-If you are interested in a Students Against Destructive Decisions (SADD) project for a high school or a Young Adult Driver (YA) program for a college or university, please contact Mr. Jared Eaves directly at jared.eaves@gohs.ga.gov.
+If you are interested in a Students Against Destructive Decisions (SADD) project for a high school or a Young Adult Driver (YA) program for a college or university, please contact Ms. Eshon Poythress directly at epohythress@gohs.ga.gov.